 7. 301, 302 (1995)

-‘301, 302’ is a Korean supernatural film directed by Park Chul-soo, that centres on Yun-Hee (Hwang Shin-hye), a writer suffering from anorexia, Song-Hee (Bang Eun-jin), a chef, and their dysfunctional relationship.
+‘301, 302’ is a Korean supernatural film directed by Park Chul-soo that centers on Yun-Hee (Hwang Shin-hye), a writer with anorexia, Song-Hee (Bang Eun-jin), a chef, and their dysfunctional relationship.
 Chul-soo’s evocative portrayal of abuse and discrimination against anorexic people is almost poetically represented here.
-With star turns from the two leads, the culmination of this South Korean entry for Best Foreign Language Film at the 1995 Academy Awards is disturbing yet enchanting, and one that remains particularly memorable.
+With star turns from the two leads, the culmination of this South Korean entry for Best Foreign Language Film at the 1995 Academy Awards is disturbing yet enchanting and one that remains particularly memorable.

 Read More: Best MMA Movies of All Time